Justin01Wu/JavaFrame/springBoot/MICRO-SERVICE.md

    But now people used micro-service to open Pandora's box:
    Now we are creating heterogeneous environments for no good reason: https://blog.overops.com/5-ways-to-not-f-up-your-microservices-in-production/
-- This article is created by Justin.wu justin01.wu@gmail.com, please contact me if you like to discuss
 - How to manage the array of Microservices?
    We have 10 Micro-Services, We have QA, Dev, UAT,and Prod. so we need to manage 40 Micro-Service instances which is risky: